1950 New York Yankees season

 The 1950 New York Yankees season was the 48th season for the team.
 The team finished with a record of 98–56, winning their 17th pennant, finishing 3 games ahead of the Detroit Tigers.
 In the World Series, they defeated the Philadelphia Phillies in 4 games.
 New York was managed by Casey Stengel.
 The Yankees played at Yankee Stadium.

+Following the season, they were named "Team of the Year", amateur or professional, by the Associated Press.